tawandamoyo/e-shop/README.md

 ## Description

-This is an ecommerce site built with NodeJS, Express,  React and PostgreSQL.
+This is an e-commerce site built with NodeJS, Express,  React and PostgreSQL.
+The specifications for this project are found at [specs](Specs.md).

 ## Structure